hepChern/doc-en/source/schedule.md

 # Schedule
 The majority of the Chern software is finished.
-Here is the next steps:
+Here are the next steps:
 + A standard of the architecture.
-+